Sex education: History

 After the Second World War, some developing countries promoted sex education programs that evolved to address political goals.
 A growing anxiety in some areas of the world over rising birth rates led to population-centered sex education programs.
 For instance, the first sex education curriculum in Singapore between 1966 and 1973 emphasized birth control as a way to avoid overpopulation.
 Reforms in some socialist countries focused on the role of sex education in strengthening family ties within society.
 This was the focus of sex education programs that developed in the German Democratic Republic (GDR) and Cuba during the late twentieth century.
 The evolving content of sex education programs reflected shifting opinions regarding sexuality within each society.
 For example, Swedish sex education guidelines and textbooks published between 1945 and 2000 originally depicted masturbation as inherently harmful but increasingly portrayed it as natural and harmless.

+The Catholic Church referred to the need for "a positive and prudent sexual education" in its 1965 Declaration on Christian Education, one of the documents issued by the Second Vatican Council.

+In the 1970s, informational films became popular among teachers.
+Martin Cole's Growing Up (1971) was a frank look at how sex works physiologically and socially.
+It showed real clips of penises and masturbation, which sparked some backlash.
+However, it became apparent in the 1980s that a frank and factual approach was required in sex education as the HIV/AIDS crisis began in the UK.
+In 1999, the Labour government introduced Sex and Relationships Education guidance, with particular focus on sexually transmitted diseases and teenage pregnancy.
+This was part of the ten-year Teenage Pregnancy Strategy, which would eventually be resolved in 2010.
+Teenage pregnancy rates were halved across this period; similar changes in other countries indicate that this was not an effect of the strategy.

 Globally, the outbreak of AIDS has given a new sense of urgency to sex education.
-In multiple African countries where AIDS is at epidemic levels (see HIV/AIDS in Africa) sex education is seen by most scientists as a vital public health strategy.
+In multiple African countries where AIDS is at epidemic levels (see HIV/AIDS in Africa), sex education is seen by most scientists as a vital public health strategy.
 Some international organizations such as Planned Parenthood consider that broad sex education programs have global benefits, such as controlling the risk of overpopulation and advancing women's rights, including reproductive rights.
 The use of mass media campaigns has sometimes resulted in high levels of awareness coupled with essentially superficial knowledge of HIV transmission.